Denotational Semantics for Probabilistic and Concurrent Programs

-In particular, we work in the \emph{Hoare} or \emph{lower} powerdomain, named as such for its connection to partial correctness and Hoare Logic \cite{hoarelogic,FLOYD67}.
+Powerdomains give semantics to programs that combine nondeterminism with looping or recursion \cite{plotkin1976powerdomain,smyth1978power}.
+In this section, we create a powerdomain instantiation of our semantics from \Cref{sec:denotational} and prove that the resulting model corresponds to well-known models of non-probabilistic concurrent programs \cite{kappe2020concurrent,laurence2014completeness}.
+We work in the \emph{Hoare} or \emph{lower} powerdomain, named as such for its connection to partial correctness and Hoare Logic \cite{hoarelogic,FLOYD67}.
 Indeed, the Hoare powerdomain identifies the terminating traces of a program, but not that the program \emph{always} terminates.
 From a concurrency perspective, this corresponds to \emph{safety} properties \cite{lamport1977proving}.
 For simplicity, we presume that the order over actions $\le_\act$ in this section is flat.